23 Fantastic Jobs for Retired Police Officers Who Want Second Careers

 9. Firearms instructor: $51K (for all instructors)

-Did you know that 40 percent of American gun owners fail to store all their weapons safely?
+Did you know that more than half of American gun owners fail to store all their weapons safely?
 Clearly, there's a need for skilled firearms instructors to educate people on the proper way to carry, store, and shoot various types of guns.
 Men and women with years of law enforcement experience are a natural fit for such roles.

 10. Barber: $30K